The Man Who Would Be Queen: Negative reactions

 The public response of members of the transgender community was almost entirely negative.
 Among other things, they opposed the book's endorsement of Blanchard's taxonomy of male-to-female transsexualism, and its publication by the National Academies Press, by whom it was "advertised as science" and marketed as "scientifically accurate," which they argued was untrue.
 They also claimed the book exploited children with gender dysphoria.
 Among those criticizing the book were computer scientist Lynn Conway, biologists Joan Roughgarden and Ben Barres, physician Rebecca Allison, economist Deirdre McCloskey, psychologist Madeline Wyndzen, writers Dallas Denny, Pauline Park, Jamison Green, and Andrea James, as well as Christine Burns of Press for Change, and Executive Director Monica Casper of the Intersex Society of North America.
-James, a transgender advocate, attacked Bailey by constructing a website with pictures of Bailey's children taken from his public website beside sexually explicit captions.
+James, a transgender advocate, attacked Bailey by constructing a website with pictures of Bailey's children taken from his public website beside sexually explicit captions, apparently as a critique of Bailey's descriptions of transsexual children in his book.

 Negative responses also came from outside the transgender community.
 Liza Mundy of The Washington Post thought the book was exceptionally dull despite the potentially interesting topic.
 Sexologist Eli Coleman referred to the book as "an unfortunate setback in feelings of trust between the transgender community and sex researchers,".
 Eli Coleman was then President of the Harry Benjamin International Gender Dysphoria Association (World Professional Association for Transgender Health).
 In response to the criticism, Ray Blanchard resigned from his position at HBIGDA on November 4, 2003.

 Eli Coleman's colleague, Walter Bockting, wrote that it was "yet another blow to the delicate relationship between clinicians, scholars, and the transgender community."
 Kinsey Institute Director John Bancroft said the book promoted a derogatory explanation of transgender identity that would hurt many vulnerable transgender people, and that the book, which was written in a popular science style, did not support the material in a scientific manner.
 Psychologist Randi Ettner said of Bailey, "He's set back the field 100 years, as far as I'm concerned."

 The Man Who Would Be Queen was originally one of the finalists for the Lambda Literary Award for the "transgender" category.
 However, after judicial review, the book was determined to be "transphobic" and "not appropriate for the category", so it was removed from consideration.